 In 2009, Mr. Walker was honored as the “Cornell Entrepreneur of the Year” through the Entrepreneurship Program at his alma mater, Cornell University.
 He holds a B.S. degree in Industrial Relations from Cornell.

 Jay and his wife Eileen have two children and live in Connecticut.
-Eileen Walker is a trustee for Cornell University, Vice Chairman of the Harvey School and a former personnel executive at IBM.
+Eileen Walker is a trustee for Cornell University, Chair of the Harvey School board and a former personnel executive at IBM.